Jaysontian/jaysontian.github.io/_articles/General/retrospect-shad.md

 I was not expecting to attend SHAD.
 I was either going to do an internship (if I was hired) or get a job somewhere .
 I felt that, considering it’s the summer before grade 12, I needed to step it up and learn to work in the “real” world.

 Honestly I don’t know if it’s just laziness or just burnout from the past school year, but in the end, I decided to still do it.
-I believed if I don’t like it, I can just dip half-way through.
-Boy, was it totally different than how I imagined it to be – in both good and bad ways.
-But overall, it was a **phenomenal** “learning” experience.
+My mindset going in: if I hate it, I can just dip half-way through.
+But now, after experiencing it, I can say it was totally different than what I expected – in both good and bad ways.
+Overall, though, it was a **phenomenal** “learning” experience.

 ## Takeaway 1: Hello - Business - World

+Going in, I completely believed SHAD focused on engineering, sciences, and math.
+I was very wrong.
+Every year, program directors choose a global theme that needs to be addressed.
+For the rest of the month, the students must design a solution to address that issue.

+Believing this was “science” focused was the first mistake I made (as well as everyone in my design group).
+Reflecting on the entire experience, the program really did focus heavily on “design”, which took away copious time for people to individually connect and form friendships.
+However, aside from that flaw (as well as the cliché water theme we received), the project itself is not too bad in theory.

+Seeing the design world through “science”, especially as someone who focuses on CS, Bio, and Behavioural Sciences is problematic.
+Only until the last day of the program, our entire group realized how essential the entrepreneurial side was to the overall success of the design.

 ## Takeaway 2: Design Thinking